SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

 ## Changelog

+### Active Directory User Backdoors
+  - 06/04/2023 - minor - Removed a selection as it triggered too many false positives, and the detection was not part of the main goal of this rule.

+### Mimikatz LSASS Memory Access
+  - 06/04/2023 - minor - Whitelisted another SourceImage as it triggered too many false positives.

+### Mimikatz Basic Commands
+  - 06/04/2023 - minor - Added a filter to the rule as many false positives were observed.

 ### LSASS Memory Dump
   - 06/04/2023 - minor - Rule effort has been upgraded to master considering the number of different false positives the rule can trigger.